As hard as it is for me to believe, we’ve officially been living in San Francisco for eight months now.

 Fortunately, this place gets plenty of natural light, which is a BIG win in my book.
 After staying in a window-less Airbnb for a month when we first arrived to this city, I welcomed these windows with open arms.

 And, there she is.
 The gorgeous Golden Gate Bridge.
-The absolute highlight of our apartment.
+Aka, the absolute highlight of our apartment.

-Never would I ever have imagined we would be living in a place where we had a view of the bridge, but somehow it happened.
+Never would I ever have imagined we’d live in a place where we had a view of the bridge, but somehow it happened.
 I know this won’t be our forever home, so I try to not let a day go by where I don’t stop in front of this window and just stare.

-While we’ll have more space one day, I doubt we will ever have a more gorgeous view.
+While we’ll have more space one day, I doubt we’ll ever have a more gorgeous view.

 While I feel so fortunate to have the opportunity to live in such an incredible, vibrant city, I cannot help but feel even more blessed to have this little space to come home to every day.